YunoHost-Apps/outline_ynh/README.md

 ![image](https://user-images.githubusercontent.com/24638389/134668089-3b1a73f2-dbca-47c4-8e57-1ee26d1c034a.png)

-6. In the basic information tab, you'll find a "Client ID" and a "Signing Secret" - you'll need them to run the package installation
+6. In the basic information tab, you'll find a "Client ID" and a "Signing Secret" - keep both as you'll need them to run the package installation
 7. Go to "Features" then "OAuth & Permissions"
 8. Add a new redirect URL.
-Use https://mydomain.fr/path/auth/slack.callback (with mydomain.fr/path being the domain on which you will install outline package)
+Use https://example.mydomain.fr/auth/slack.callback (assuming https://example.mydomain.fr is the domain on which you will install outline package)

+## How to launch installation

+That app is not yet on the official Yunohost-Apps repo, so you'll need to follow the below steps :
+1. Log in your webadmin
+2. Go to Applications > Install
+3. Scroll to the bottom and copy paste `https://github.com/Limezy/outline_ynh/tree/v0.3 into the "Install custom app" box4.
+4. Fill in all fields and validate
+5. Be patient as the installation can take up to 15 minutes !
+(There is package building involved)